The resource theory of steering: Introduction

 The paper is organized as follows.
 In Sec. \ref{sec:scenario} we formally define assemblages and present their basic properties.
-In Sec. \ref{sec:theoperationalframework} we characterise the SNIOs.
+In Sec. \ref{sec:1WLOCC_1SDIQKD} we discuss the role of 1W-LOCCs as the natural operations available to Alice and Bob in 1S-DI-QKD.
+In Sec. \ref{sec:theoperationalframework} we find an explicit parametrisation of all stochastic 1W-LOCCs from assemblages into assemblages and show that the resulting maps are steering non-increasing operations.
 In Sec. \ref{sec:steeringmonotonicity} we introduce the notion of convex steering monotones.
-In Sec \ref{sec:therelativeentropyofsteering} we present the relative entropy of steering.
-In Sec. \ref{sec:other_measures} we show convexity and SNIO-monotonicity of the steerable weight and the robustness of steering.
-In Sec. \ref{sec:assemblageconversions} we study, for minimal-dimensional systems, assemblage conversions under SNIOs and prove the in existence of pure-assemblage steering bits.
+In Sec. \ref{sec:therelativeentropyofsteering} we present the relative entropy of steering.
+In Sec. \ref{sec:other_measures} we show convexity and 1W-LOCC-monotonicity of the steerable weight and the robustness of steering.
+In Sec. \ref{sec:assemblageconversions} we study, for minimal-dimensional systems, assemblage conversions under 1W-LOCCs and prove the in existence of pure-assemblage steering bits.
 Finally, in Sec. \ref{sec:discussionandoutlook} we present our conclusions and mention some future research directions that our results offer.